puppetlabs/puppet-docs/source/puppet/4.1/reference/resources_user_group_windows.markdown

 If you need to refer to a user or group in multiple places in a manifest (e.g. when creating [relationships between resources][relationships]), be consistent with the case of the name.
 Names are case-sensitive in Puppet manifests, but case-insensitive on Windows.
 It's important that the cases match, however, because autorequire will attempt to match users with fully qualified names (User[BUILTIN\Administrators]) in addition to SIDs (User[S-1-5-32-544]).
 It might not match in cases where domain accounts and local accounts have the same name, such as Domain\Bob versus LOCAL\Bob.

+>**Note**: For reporting and for `puppet resource`, groups always come back in fully qualified form when describing a user, so it looks like `BUILTIN\Administrators`.
+In other words, it doesn’t always look the same as in the manifest.

 ## Errata

 ### Known Issues Prior to Puppet 3.4 / PE 3.2